-adidas and New Balance differ from their industry peers in an important way – both sell a high number of sub-$100 running shoes. adidas doesn’t allocate a significant marketing spend on this segment, so these products have lower visibility when compared to products lines such as the UltraBoost.
+adidas sells a high number of sub-$100 running shoes.
+The brand doesn’t allocate significant marketing spend on this segment, so these shoes have lower visibility as compared to higher-priced products lines.

-While adidas sells a lot of these shoes through their main website, lower-priced footwear also find their way into family footwear stores and online footwear merchants like Zappos, DSW, and Famous Footwear.
+While most of these shoes are available on their website, lower-priced footwear also find their way into family footwear stores and online footwear merchants like Zappos, DSW, and Famous Footwear.

 The shoes are sorted in the order of ascending retail price.
 Mind you, these are full retail prices.
-If you visit the adidas website, chances are that you’ll find a good deal on a few of these models – at least in select colors if not all of them.
+If you visit the adidas website, chances are that you’ll find a good deal on many of these models – at least in select colors if not all of them.

 Category 1: Road-running shoes

-At an MSRP of $50, the Galaxy 4 is the price of entry into the adidas brand, and a pretty decent one at that.
-A large piece of EVA foam serves as the cushioned midsole over a rubber outsole which is inspired by the Sprintweb design.
+At an MSRP of $50, the Galaxy 5 is the price of entry into the adidas brand, and a pretty decent one at that.
+A large piece of EVA foam serves as the cushioned midsole over a rubber outsole that covers most of the underside.
 It even has an Ortholite insole.

 The RunFalcon is one of the two shoes (the other being EnergyFalcon) within the Falcon series; it also happens to be the less expensive model.

-A $60 MSRP brings together a basic mesh upper which fits without hot spots, and a ride quality which produces a basic level of cushioning through its EVA midsole.
+A $60 MSRP brings together a basic mesh upper which fits without hot spots, and a ride quality that produces a basic level of cushioning through its EVA midsole.

-This is the running shoe for countries where mild winter temperatures are in high single or double digits.
-Not only does the spacer mesh make the upper easy to breathe, but the midsole also has these windows for under-the-foot ventilation.
-The foam Ortholite insole is perforated for optimum air circulation.
+This is the running shoe for summers, which means now.
+Not only does the spacer mesh make the upper easy to breathe, but the midsole also has ‘windows’ for under-the-foot ventilation.
+The foam Ortholite insole is perforated to make air circulation easier.

 There’s ample ride comfort in the Cloudfoam EVA midsole.
 This shoe also uses a pair of supportive TPU posts on both sides for added stability.

-The single piece upper fits smooth and secure on the inside.
-The soft heel collar has the now-familiar outwards curve and doesn’t chafe the Achilles.
+The single-piece upper fits smooth and secure on the inside.
+The soft heel collar has the now-familiar outwards curve to prevent chafing the Achilles.